What are broadband only deals?

 What are the best broadband only deals?

 Add your address into the top of this page for a full list of great deals available to you.
-Alternatively, here’s the Genie's top three best broadband only deals you can currently sign up to:
+Alternatively, here’s the Genie's top three best broadband only deals:

 What are the cheapest internet only deals in the UK?